gatsbyjs/gatsby/docs/docs/creating-a-sitemap.md

 ## What is a sitemap?

-An [XML sitemap](https://support.google.com/webmasters/answer/156184?hl=en) lists a website’s important pages, making sure search engines (such as Google) can find and crawl them all.
+An [XML sitemap](https://support.google.com/webmasters/answer/156184?hl=en) lists a website's important pages, making sure search engines (such as Google) can find and crawl them all.
 In effect, a sitemap helps a search engine understand your website structure.

 Think of it as a map for your website.
 It shows what all of the pages are on your website.